-I am back now and hope to post here semi-regularly!
-This week’s blog post is all about grammar.
-I find this to be the hardest thing to teach in a second language because they make mistakes based on their first language.
+I find grammar to be the hardest thing to teach in a second language because they make mistakes based on their first language.
 How many of you are triggered by hearing “je suis fini”, “je j’aime” or “j’ai a”?
 When they start making mistakes like this every time they say something, it becomes a fossilized mistake and they become even harder to break.
 In this post, I’ll be talking about how I use La grammaire du jour in Grade One, Grade Two and Grade Three to address these errors.
 If you’re not sure if this resource is for you, click on this link for a sample of each grade.
 You can also visit my Freebie Library to find other freebies!

 There is a huge variety of activities included and they’re not all introduced at once.
 Here examples of activities you’ll find in the bundles:

 - Fixing spelling mistakes

 I use this as morning work and once the students are finished writing their answer, we come to the carpet, discuss the question and do a French grammar mini-lesson before continuing on with our literacy lesson for the day.
 We also will use this time to review previous concepts we’ve learned.
 Once they’ve learned something new, we co-create an anchor chart and hang it up in the classroom.
 That way when we are doing writing activities, they can refer back to the anchor charts to help them edit their own work.
 Speaking of editing, did you check out my Freebie Library yet?
 I have a journal success criteria checklist in there that is great to help your writers edit their own work!

 Now how can this resource help those fossilized errors I talked about earlier?